-Granulomatosis with polyangiitis (GPA) is a rare condition in which the blood vessels become inflamed.
+Granulomatosis with polyangiitis (GPA) is a rare condition where the blood vessels become inflamed.
 It mainly affects the ears, nose, sinuses, kidneys and lungs.

-Anyone can get it, including children, but it's most common in middle-aged or older people.
+Anyone can get it, including children, but it's most common in adults and older people.

-GPA can be very serious but, with medication, most people can keep it under control and live largely normal lives.
+GPA can be very serious but, with medicine, most people are able to manage the symptoms and keep the condition under control.

 Symptoms of GPA